-After a collision or loss of control accident.
-ATV accident victims may be taken to hospitals via helicopter air ambulance without even being asked.
-The cost of a “life flight” flight can be tens of thousands of dollars.
+After a collision or loss of control accident, ATV accident victims may be taken to hospitals via helicopter or air ambulance without even being asked.
+The cost of a “life flight” can be tens of thousands of dollars.

 If you ride an ATV, you are at risk for serious injuries in a collision.
 Although it is not possible to guarantee your safety, there are things you can do to be a safer rider and reduce your likelihood of being involved in a crash.

-- Never allow a child to ride an adult ATV;
+- Never allow a child to ride an adult ATV

-- Do not ride ATVs on paved roads;
+- Do not ride ATVs on paved roads

 - Get training from an expert on operating an ATV